Microsoft Entra ID - SCIM

 Token Issues

-- Regenerate SCIM token in Wintro if expired
+- Generate a new SCIM token in Wintro Settings > Organization if the current one expired

 Provisioning Delays